 Hello everyone!
 I just finished writing my Common App essay and would love some suggestions, edits, critiques, and minor errors I might have missed.
-I'm answering the first prompt (background/story central to your identity)
+I'm answering the first prompt (background/story central to your identity).
+Thanks in advance!

 I'm not really sure why I did it.
 I always liked colors, despite my admittedly monochromatic wardrobe.
 I guess this was my way of compensating.
 "It's only hair," I told myself.
 If things went terribly wrong, I could dye it black again, or even shave it all off.
 No big deal.
 Surely there is no better time to make a fool of oneself than during high school, and I had wanted some change for a while, anyway.
 So, struck by a particularly strong summertime surge of boredom and boldness, I finally decided would dye my long locks neon pink.

 At first I questioned my sanity, but this didn't last long; I was in love.
 My friends loved my hair.
 My siblings loved my hair.
 Even my grandmother loved my hair.
 Sure, maybe it was a little impulsive, but I felt like it was the best rash decision of my life.
 Or maybe the peroxide fumes were getting to my head.
 Too satisfied to care and ready to face the world with my rosy mane, I stepped outside, and reality rather unceremoniously slapped me in the face.
 Nothing could have prepared me for the entirely different life I had brought upon myself.
 For someone who previously reveled in the pleasant privacy granted by looking perfectly ordinary, I was a little startled.
 I knew I would get some looks, but I was certainly not prepared to deal with some of the direct responses I experienced.